 What Theranos Got Wrong About Risk and Reputation Management

 Absence of a Crisis Management Plan

 Most commentaries, even those sympathetic to Holmes and her company, appear to agree that Theranos’s most notable mistake was their failure to have a crisis management plan in place.
-Indeed, in the days after Wall Street Journal article dropped, the company appeared to be scrambling – on social media and in its other internal and external communications – to tell their side of the story.
+Indeed, in the days after Wall Street Journal article dropped, the company appeared to be scrambling – on social media and in its other internal and external communications – to tell its side of the story.
 As a result, the story that did get out had little consistency and was short on facts.
 There was also little willingness on Holmes’s part, at least initially, to take responsibility for any of the alleged problems with her company.
-Had the company had a thoroughly developed crisis management plan in place, it seems likely that they would have at least avoided some of the subsequent problems they encountered.
-After all, even if the company had said less rather than more in the days immediately following the Wall Street Journal article, the perception that they were unable to control the story would have been greatly mitigated.
+Had the company had a thoroughly developed crisis management plan in place, it seems likely they would have at least avoided some of the subsequent problems they encountered.
+After all, even if the company had said less rather than more in the days immediately following the Wall Street Journal article, the perception that they could not control the story would have been greatly mitigated.

 Failure to Delegate a Spokesperson During the Crisis